daringer/asus-fan/README.md

 ```bash
 /sys/class/hwmon/hwmonX
 ```
-- **Monitor Fan speed** -simply use xsensors for graphical, or sensors for console monitoring
+- **Monitor Fan speed** -simply use xsensors or psensors for graphical, or sensors for console monitoring
 ```

 - **Set Fan Speed** - write anything from 0 to 255 to ```pwmX```, like: